Active Kids vouchers are available for parents, guardians and carers to claim for each school-enrolled child.

 - travel to and from competitions.

-Can clubs located outside NSW register with Active Kids?
+Can clubs or organisations located outside NSW register with Active Kids?

 When will providers be reimbursed the value of the vouchers?

 Reimbursement to providers should occur within seven days of the redemption of vouchers.

 Please note that providers will be reimbursed the actual value of the activity up to $100 and do not automatically receive $100 for each voucher.

 Providers cannot raise their fees unreasonably as a direct result of registration as an Active Kids provider.